Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 She stopped suddenly.
 “Is it really that noticeable?”

 He shrugged his shoulders.
-“I do that.”
+“Yes.”

 They walked all night along the cobblestone roads exchanging tales they had not intended to reveal.